f5devcentral/f5-distributed-cloud-labs-101/application/docs/state1/index.rst

 App Data Flow and Architecture
 ------------------------------
-The client retrieves static content for the SPA from an HTTP load balancer (not pictured below).
+Clients will retrieve static content for the SPA from an HTTP load balancer (not pictured).
-The SPA interacts with an HTTP load balancer to retrieve application data from the API service.
+The SPA will interact with an HTTP load balancer to retrieve application data from the API service.
 The API service queries the on-prem database.

 |state1|